Cheesemans' Ecology Safaris

 Ted Cheeseman

 Ted grew up traveling extensively and began studying and photographing wildlife as a child.
-After completing a Master's degree in Tropical Conservation Biology at Duke University, Ted returned to California to lead and organize expeditions full time with Cheesemans' Ecology Safaris.
-Ted currently leads expeditions to Antarctica, the Arctic, and the Caribbean and obsesses over humpback whales identified around the world through the citizen science project Happywhale.com.
+After completing a master’s degree in Tropical Conservation Biology at Duke University, Ted returned to California to lead and organize expeditions full time with Cheesemans' Ecology Safaris.
+Ted currently leads expeditions to Antarctica, the Arctic, and the Caribbean and he obsesses over humpback whales identified around the world through the citizen science project Happywhale.
 Ted is working on a Ph.D. on humpback whales at Southern Cross University, New South Wales, Australia.

 Tom Murphy